Schwarzbaer/friction_zero/README.md

 * Design two other vehicles
 * Airbrake animations
+  * On Magnesium, rename 'airbrake' to 'stabilizer'
+  * Add parachute-like airbrake animation
 * Effect for the point where the repulsor ray hits the ground
 * When movement is mostly implemented, make racetrack
   * Start with a looping road.